 A new client recently told me, “My late father left me an inheritance of an IRA (Individual Retirement Account) worth $1.5 million, and I’m the sole beneficiary.
 What should I do with it?
 If I bring the money to Israel, I’ll have to sell the stocks and wire the money to my account here.
 But if I do that, I’ll have to pay tax in the United States and maybe Israel, too.”

 Unfortunately, many beneficiaries make costly money mistakes.
-Read about the mistakes you should avoid if one day you receive an inheritance, and then check out our free interactive tool at Profile-Financial.com/interactive
+Read about the mistakes you should avoid if one day you receive an inheritance, and then use the free interactive tool at Profile-Financial.com/interactive

 Don’t take money out of the IRA